ForgeRock/display-debug/README.md

 # Enhanced Debug Node

 A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 7.2.0 and above.
 This node is used for debugging a user journey.
-In the admin configuration, the admin can choose whether to display the node or not, is able to insert Key: Value pairs into Shared State / edit items in the Shared State while seeing what values are for AuthID, HTTP Request Headers, ClientIP, Cookies, Hostname, Locales, Parameters, and the Server URL.

-Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
-Restart the web container to pick up the new node.
-The node will then appear in the authentication trees components palette.
+The admin configures the node to output what the admin wants to see or insert values into Shared State

 ## Inputs

 `None`
 ## Configurations

-## Outputs
 <table>
 <thead>
 <th>Property</th>